“We know what God can do in a marriage,” Jill Averitt says, “even when one has gone as far as to divorce the other.”

 So Alex cut back his hours at work and tried to buy Jill’s love with flowers, a new car, and even a new house.

 They attended their first Weekend to Remember as a last-ditch effort to save their marriage.
-The only reason Jill agreed to go was
+The only reason Jill agreed to go was because her parents begged her to give it a try.
+Alex prayed that somehow God would use the getaway to fix their broken marriage.

 After their divorce, Jill tried to date other men.
 Strangely, she always compared them to her ex-husband.
-Finally, one day, she texted Alex: “Do you think we could have made it?”
+Finally, one day she texted Alex, “Do you think we could have made it?”

 He answered, “I know we could have made it!”